How TOMS Started

 Is TOMS Sustainable?

 No, they aren’t.
 At least not yet.
-They have goals yes, but according Good on You they are “Not Good Enough” when it comes to the environment due to the following factors:
+They have goals yes, but according Good on You they are “Not Good Enough” when it comes to the environment and other things.

 - Uses few eco-friendly materials